inpyu/inpyu.github.io/_posts/2025-02-12-categories-post-name-here.md

 ---
-title: "Terraform on Naver Cloud - Open Source Contribution Academy 2024"
+title: "Terraform on Naver Cloud - What is Terraform?"
 excerpt: "Terraform is a powerful Infrastructure as Code tool that enables efficient, automated, and consistent infrastructure management, reducing costs, speeding up deployment, minimizing errors, and ensuring consistency across environments."

 categories: